cleskowsky/cleskowsky.github.io/til.md

 # Perf

+**Strace**

+{% highlight bash %}
+strace
+    -e trace=open,pread64 Trace only open and pread64 -p <pid> The process id to attach to.
+Optional
+    -s 2000 Event line length to print
+    -f Strace should follow subprocesses
+    [command] Strace will run this command and begin a trace
+{% endhighlight %}

 **First 60 seconds: What to look at first when diagnosing a performance issue on a linux vm**

 {% highlight bash %}